mehmetbercan/NSGA-II_Python_for_SWAT_model/README.rst

   * **nsga2_par.def file:** Defines parameters to be calibrated and their constrains.Currently there are 24 flow parameters can be calibrated.
   * **observed_rch.txt file:** This file contains observation data.
 When there is missing data,it should not be included in this file.
 Column one is the squential numbers which should jump when there is missing data (e.g. 3,4,7,8,9,10 where the data for 1,2,5 and 6'th days are missing).

-Now, you can start code by running NSGA-II_Bekele_Cloud.py.
+*  Start code by running NSGA-II_Bekele_Cloud.py.

+Visit `my website <http://mehmetbercan.com/research/researchCal.html>`_ for more information.

 If you encounter any problems or have suggestions for the future development, please contact **Mehmet Ercan** at mehmetbercan@gmail.com or ercanm@engr.sc.edu.